Call Now Free Quote

 Close-up of failed brick mortar joints needing tuckpointing rather than full replacement.

 Brick replacement and tuckpointing are not interchangeable repairs.
 Tuckpointing addresses deteriorated mortar in the joints between bricks.
-Brick replacement addresses damaged brick units - faces that have spalled, bodies that have cracked, or structural failures that have compromised the wall.
+Brick replacement addresses damaged brick units: faces that have spalled, bodies that have cracked, or structural failures that have compromised the wall.
 When the failure is in the mortar, tuckpointing is correct.
 When the failure is in the brick, replacement is correct.
 Applying the wrong repair wastes money and leaves the actual problem untouched.

 This distinction matters because the two failure modes often appear together, and a wall that needs both can be misread as needing only one.
 What follows is how to diagnose each failure independently and how to make the repair decision systematically.